 Solar power allows us to harness the energy from the sun and turn it into electricity to power our homes.

 If your panels produce any excess energy that you don’t use, that electricity will flow out to the utility grid.
-Making it possible for your neighbors to use that extra energy.
-Your meter tracks the energy you use and produce, so if there is any excess electricity left over you will receive credits for it from your utility company.
+This makes it possible for your neighbors to use that extra energy.
+Your meter tracks the energy you use and produce, so you can receive credits from your utility company for any electricity you send to the grid.
+So, how long can a solar panel last and continue to produce electricity?
+The industry average is at least 25 years, but it’s not unusual for some panels to last longer.

 There are four basic components in residential solar PV systems:

-Once you’ve made the decision to switch to solar, your qualified installer will conduct a site visit to determine the layout and size of your system.
+Once you’ve weighed the advantages and disadvantages of solar energy and made the decision to switch to solar, your qualified installer will conduct a site visit to determine the layout and size of your system.
 The actual installation process can be between a few hours to a couple of days.